ahmetcetin39/warehouse/README.md

 ## How to run?
-This is a Spring Boot application, therefore if you want to run in on your local machine you can install Java 11 and Maven and do following:

 #### Option 1 (Best option):
 Run the application with docker (requires docker installation), it will run in a container, you will not need to install Java and Maven to your local machine.